Hotels in Peoria, Illinois

 Which hotels in Peoria, Illinois have suites or extra space?

-Which hotels in Peoria, Illinois have an in-room kitchen or kitchenette?
+Which hotels in Peoria, Illinois have a full in-room kitchen?

 Ready to book in Peoria?